subquery/documentation/docs/quickstart/quickstart_chains/cosmos-archway.md

 }
 ```

-Here we have two functions.
-Our `handleSetContractMetadata` and `handleRewardsWithdrawEvent` handler functions which were defined in the manifest file.
+Here we have two functions, `handleSetContractMetadata` and `handleRewardsWithdrawEvent` handler functions which were defined in the manifest file.

 `handleSetContractMetadata` receives a message of type `CosmosMessage<MsgSetContractMetadataMessage>`
 , logs the blockheight of the message to the console for debugging purposes and then attempts to obtain the various metadata such as the contractAddress, ownerAddress and rewardsAddress from the `msg` parameter that was passed into the function.
 Note that the contract address is used as a unique id.